MiloMargolis/CS4100-Clinical-Trial-Matchmaking/README.md

    - Afer tokenization and stopword removal, a Word2Vec model is trainied on the full corpus.
 Then the TF-IDF is used to weigh the word by importance and rarity.
    - The final sentence embedings are computed as TF-IDF weighted averages of the Word2Vec vectors and normalized to unit vectors.
 3. **Similarity Matching**
-   - Use `scikit-learn` for TF-IDF (Term Frequency-Inverse Document Frequency) and cosine similarity
+   - Use `scikit-learn` for TF-IDF (Term Frequency-Inverse Document Frequency)
    - Convert patient profiles and trial eligibility criteria to vectors using `TfidfVectorizer`.
    - Calculate **Euclidean distance** between the vector embeddings and convert it to a match score using 100 / (1 + distance).
 4. **Predictive Modeling (Future steps)**